 Final Thoughts

 By now, you probably know that PCS moves are anything but easy.
 However, knowing your entitlements can make them far less financially overwhelming.
 In 2025, updated rates and expanded options, such as TLE, COLA, and OHA, ensure that military families have the necessary support to navigate change.
-By taking advantage of these benefits, you’ll be better prepared to focus on what matters most, making your new house a home.
+Understanding your PCS entitlements before you move helps you plan, prevent surprises, and make a smooth transition to your next duty station.